SunnyORCL/Iteam-DR-TF/docs/fss/replicating-filestorage.md

 ```
 ### SNAPSHOT

-<b>File Systems cannot be moved to a different availability domain or region.</b> This configuration creates a snapshot that can be copied using Oracle Tools such as <i>rsync</i>.
+<b>File Systems cannot be moved to a different availability domain or region.</b> This configuration creates a snapshot that can be copied to a different AD or region using Oracle Tools such as <i>rsync</i>.

 ```
 ### FSS SNAPSHOT